Living in Grand Teton National Park

 Dorm Specific Rules

-As a resident of seasonal employee housing, you will have $95 per week deducted from your paycheck for a Room & Board Fee which includes a bed in dorm housing, linens, all utilities, and 3 meals per day in the Employee Dining Rooms (EDR).
+As a resident of seasonal employee dorm housing, a Room & Board Fee will be charged as a weekly deduction from your paycheck.
+This fee covers a bed in dorm housing, linens, all utilities, and 3 meals per day in the Employee Dining Rooms (EDR).

 In addition, all employees have access to complimentary services where available such as: employee shuttle services, Wi-Fi, laundry facilities, employee gym, rec hall & common areas, and facilitated employee recreation activities.